msLogicIsMagic/E-Commerce-Funnel-Analysis/README.md

 For the purpose of this project, I will not be looking at cancellations.
 So, I have removed those records from the dataset.
 I have also removed rows with CustomerID missing.
 I have added a custom column to the dataset for the total amount of the order, which is calculated as Quantity * UnitPrice.

 ## Data Modeling
 The original dataset only contains the fact table that we will using in this project.
 We also need to create a supporting dimension table for Calendar and Products.
+I used a DAX to create the Calendar table and Power Query to create the Products table.
+I have also added the relationships necessary for this schema to work.
+Now that we have established a proper star schema, we are ready to perform data analysis on the given data.